scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

 There are some nuances: Usually the server's API will store the initial address of the client to be used through all the session.
 We might need to take this into account.

+A related question: how long before expiration should we still use a path?
+How do we handle that?

+Do we actually need to solve this?

+* CONTRA: It is probably rare that a server needs to send data for a long time without the client ever answering back.
+* PRO: The client may happen to have an old-ish path.
+If we can't refresh, the client always needs to consider whether a path is valid "long enough".
+* CONTRA: Sending keep-alives sounds like a connection based protocol.
+It alo means we need to figure out when to stop sending keep alives.
+* CONTRA: It may be better to solve this in the application layer or in the overlay protocol, where we we know more about potential length of the session, or whether this is a singular request/answer type of exchange, or whether more frequent keep-alives are anyway required.

 # Hummingbird / QoS

 * How many QoS flows to support at core routers?